searke/TemplateTesting/README.md

     myAssertionTemplate = testingAssertion[DateObjectQ@Interpreter["ComputedDate"]["a_DayOfWeek"],  "ID" -> "DayOfWeek-"<>"a_DayOfWeek"];

-    myAssertions = ExpandAllCombinations[enumeratedVals][myAssertionTemplate]
+    myAssertions = expandAllCombinations[enumeratedVals][myAssertionTemplate]
 ```
 This generates the list of testingAssertions we wanted.
-The magic part of this is the string "a\_DayOfWeek".
-ExpandAllCombinations takes "a\_DayOfWeek" and replaces all instances of "a\_DayOfWeek" with a particular value from "DayOfWeek" in
+The magic part of this is the string "a\_DayOfWeek". expandAllCombinations takes "a\_DayOfWeek" and replaces all instances of "a\_DayOfWeek" with a particular value from "DayOfWeek" in
 enumeratedVals.
 The use of "a" before the underscore is not special.
 We
 could have used anythings else.
 We could have used both "a\_DayOfWeek"
 and "b\_DayOfWeek".
 All instances of "a\_DayofWeek would have been